ejtaal/mr/README.rst

 		- Page swiping is now less sensitive by default as iOS users were reporting it was a problem in the old version.
 Feedback on the test version confirms it works better, but if it doesn't you can now switch swiping off altogether in the menu.

-		-	Now with 10 new dictionaries:
+		-	Now with 10 new dictionaries (1 Egyptian, 7 Arabic, 1 English, 1 Malay/Indonesian):

 			- bdw: Hind/Badawi (Egyptian)
-			- amr: Mufradat al Quran by Raghib (Arabic): the most famous Dictionary of The Qur'an in Arabic.
-Arabic English Dictionary of Qur'anic Usage has mentioned in its introduction: "Indeed, 'al Raghib was of the opinion, expressed in the introduction to his book, that of all disciplines needed for the study of the Qur'an those concerned with the language itself should come first, and, of these, those concerned with the meanings of Qur'anic vocabulary should be considered of primary importance."
-He has usually 1st given the primary meanings of words and then quoted the Qur'anic Ayaat along with further explanation of the words used.
+			- amr: Mufradat al Quran by Raghib (Arabic)
 			- asb: Asaas al Balaaghah by Zamakhshari (Arabic)
 			- auh: Umdat ul Huffaaz (Arabic)
 			- tla: Tasheeh Lisan ul Arab (Arabic)